Beefeater (restaurant): History

 In the early 2000s, the parent company Whitbread invested millions of pounds refurbishing almost all of its Beefeater outlets in a project known internally as "B2".
 This involved the complete refurbishment of the restaurants from scratch, retaining nothing of the existing fittings and design.
 The refurbished restaurants, described by the parent company as "warm, modern and stylish", have been mostly successful and embraced by customers.
 Main changes included chargrills in all outlets, and many have open plan grill areas so customers can see their meals being prepared.
-However in 2006, Whitbread sold majority of its standalone sites (Beefeater and Brewers Fayre without a Premier Inn) to Mitchells & Butlers, who closed all the sites and re-branded them to Harvester and Toby Carvery.
+In 2006, Whitbread divested the majority of its standalone Beefeater and Brewers Fayre sites (excluding those with a Premier Inn) to market rival Mitchells & Butlers, who re-branded them to their own formats (mainly Harvester and Toby Carvery).
 Whitbread's refurbishment programme was completed in 2008; the last site was the Woolpack outside Ashford in Kent.

 2008 saw the Pemberton Beefeater built in Llanelli which was the first new site to open since before 2000.
 Since then new sites have been built alongside new Premier Inn hotels in locations such as Burgess Hill and Stirling.
-Also, 2008 Beefeater acquired 10 Brewers Fayre sites such as "The Millfield" in York.
-Mitchells and Butlers acquired 44 more standalone Beefeaters and Brewers Fayres, such as the Park Place in Mitcham.
-They were all closed and re-branded again to their aforementioned main brands.
+The same year, 10 Brewers Fayre sites such as "The Millfield" in York were converted to Beefeater.
+In July, Mitchells & Butlers acquired 44 additional standalone Beefeater and Brewers Fayre pubs, such as the Park Place in Mitcham, in exchange for 21 Express by Holiday Inn hotels.

-In 2009/2010 Beefeater implemented a remodelling and retraining programme similar to the Brewers Fayre programme.
-All sites received a partial refurbishment, which featured a new colour scheme, carpets and furniture.
 In late 2009, the brand became known as Beefeater Grill.

-In 2013 a new look and feel was introduced, returning the name to Beefeater.
+In 2013 a new look was introduced, returning the name to Beefeater.
 The company introduced a new logo featuring a stylised cow in 2015.

 In February 2016, Beefeater opened a new restaurant concept in Birmingham, titled "Bar + Block," bringing Beefeater to the high streets of Britain.

 Locations

-Beefeater restaurants are located throughout mainland Britain from Inverness "Loch Ness House" to Plymouth "Marsh Mills".
-Most restaurants are located alongside major road junctions with a neighbouring Premier Inn, however a few are found in town centres.
+Beefeater restaurants are located throughout mainland Britain from Inverness's "Loch Ness House" to Plymouth's "Marsh Mills".
+Most restaurants are located alongside major road junctions with a neighbouring Premier Inn, but a few are found in town and city centres.
+There are currently no Beefeater restaurants in Northern Ireland.